“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Roll-in showers: Installing a roll-in shower with a bench and grab bars can make it easier for wheelchair users to shower independently.

-Grab bars and handrails: Adding grab bars and handrails throughout the home can provide support and stability for wheelchair users as they move around the home.
+Grab bars and handrails: Adding grab bars and handrails throughout the home can provide support and stability for wheelchair users moving around.

 Lever-style door handles: Replacing standard doorknobs with lever-style door handles can make it easier for wheelchair users to open and close doors.